-The fix – I ran a scan with Malwarebytes.
-It detected “Trojan BHO” was infecting the Chrome browser.
+Run a scan with the free version of Malwarebytes.
+In my case, it detected “Trojan BHO” was infecting the Chrome browser.
 Malwarebytes removed the trojan successfully.
 After a restart, Chrome was like new.
 We could now access HTTPS websites without error.

-If you receive the “No data received” error when attempting to access websites in Chrome and an uninstall and reinstall doesn’t work.
-Perform a scan and be sure to change your passwords if a virus is detected.
+If you still receive the “No data received” error when attempting to access websites in Chrome, you may have to uninstall and reinstall Chrome using these steps: